sadiela/voiceleading-rl/README.md

 In this problem, there are no actions.
 Another way of looking at it is the action is just what state you transition to next.

 The other main difference between this problem and those covered in class is that we have rewards associated with *state pairs* instead of state action pairs.
+A state by itself has no associated reward.

+We can reformulate the problem as follows:

+* We consider our "actions" to be the next state that agent transitions to.
+Thus, if there are `n` states, there are also `n` actions.
+* Our Q-value table is `nxn`
+*

 ### Listening